• Skip to primary navigation

 featured image of of fully baked taco stuffed pepper with melted cheese and filling spilling over the side.

-An absolutely delicious weeknight dinner the whole family will love.
-Ground beef, salsa, sour cream, and melted cheese come together in a perfect tasty serving!
-Bonus: these are gluten free, low carb, keto, with no added sugar.
+These taco stuffed peppers are an absolutely delicious weeknight dinner the whole family will love.
+Ground beef, salsa, sour cream, and melted cheese come together in a perfectly tasty serving!
+Bonus: these are gluten free, and low-carb, with no added sugar.

 Print Recipe Pin Recipe Save Saved!